-This time of year many businesses are dealing with seasonal demands.
+This time of year many businesses are dealing with seasonal demands and stock control.
 Seasonal trends come in many forms: increased sales of perfumes for the holidays, decreased sales in building products during the northern hemisphere winter, or increased sales of swimwear in the southern hemisphere summer.

 Regardless of the seasonal trend your business is dealing with, the key to success for a product-focused business is to have the right product, in the right place, at the right time.
 In Australian terms, sending products from the Adelaide warehouse to Melbourne when your Sydney branch is running low isn't going to increase sales.